Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-To assist the registrant the registrar can offer collect the accept of terms and conditions for Punktum dk and indicate the accept of these via the extension: `dkhm:orderconfirmationToken`.
+To assist the registrant the registrar can offer to collect the accept of terms and conditions for Punktum dk and indicate the accept of these via the extension: `dkhm:orderconfirmationToken`.

-Then the request would have to be extended with the use of the mentioned extension:
+Then the request would have to be extended with the use of this extension:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>